samcammarata/MapMaker/README.md

 Added in a save file dialog that comes up when the users tries to clear or create new.
 Prompts them to go back and save before making changes.

 Sam - 12/9 edits :
 Player spawning points are added to the map field properly and move around properly without arbitrarily resetting.
 Background can now be uploaded and appears in the map field.
 Began working on the upload button.
+Has bug of first click in map field will move p1spawn always.

+Sam - 12/10 edits :
+Resized GUI and Map Field so that size was proportional to 1920x1080 images that Tucker creates for background.
+Finished upload button (tool uploads saved .txt files).
+Fixed bug from 12/9 of first click in map field moving p1spawn.